Minute Small Ceramic Pot with Drainage Hole and Saucer, Blue Layers

 It is the guide we wish someone had handed us twenty-five years ago.
 It is written by people who have personally committed most of the errors in it.

-Verte Rx Plant Food and Vitamin Collection - Chive Ceramics Studio - Chive Ceramics Studio
+Verte Rx Cactus Plant Food 2 - 7 - 7 - Chive Ceramics Studio - Chive Ceramics Studio

 Plant Tips from Chive Studio